-HIST 355-3 Russian Imperial History This course explores the history of Imperial Russia from the eleventh century to the Russian Revolutions of 1917.
-It focuses on Russia and its expansion, covering a range of themes from centre-periphery relations, Aboriginal peoples, the peasantry, women, and revolution, with a particular focus on the north.
+HIST 355-3 Russian Imperial History This course explores the history of Imperial Russia from the eleventh century to the Russian Revolution of 1917.
+It focuses on Russia and its expansion, covering a range of themes including centre-periphery relations, Indigenous peoples, the peasantry, women, and revolution, with a particular focus on the north.